 -Many of the island’s main tourist attractions are far away, or at least they take a long time to get to if you get stuck in traffic.
 It can take an hour to get to Hanauma Bay or the gorgeous beaches of the Windward Coast, 1-1.5 hours to get to the Polynesian Cultural Center and potentially even longer to Sunset Beach on the North Shore on a weekend.

 -You may not get the same feel for Hawaii that you would on the North Shore or the Windward Coast if you’re staying at some of the Ko Olina resorts and don’t explore beyond the gates.
-For example, you can pay to snorkel at Disney’s artificial Rainbow Reef lagoon… or head elsewhere on the island to check out a real reef for free.
+For example, you can pay to snorkel at Disney’s artificial Rainbow Reef lagoon… or head elsewhere on the island to check out a real reef for free (Electric Beach is nearby and supposed to offer great snorkeling).
 Of course it’s up to you whether or not that’s an important factor in planning your vacation!

 -It ain’t cheap.
 Ko Olina has some of the most expensive accommodations on Oahu!
 There are ways to score deals (like renting Disney Vacation Club points) but it still won’t be as affordable as renting an Airbnb elsewhere on the island.